 - Intermediate Algebra and all science courses (Human Anatomy and Physiology I, Advanced Human Anatomy, and Microbiology courses and labs) must have been completed within 5 years prior to starting Nursing Program Core Courses. - A cumulative GPA of 3.00 in the pre-requisite general education courses is required to enter the core Nursing program courses.
 A student must receive a grade of "B" or higher for Intermediate Algebra and all science classes (Human Anatomy & Physiology I, Advanced Human Anatomy, and Microbiology courses and labs).
 If a candidate transfers a general education courses(s), those courses and grades earned will be used to calculate the CGPA.
 The College will use the credit value and grade scale for current Southeastern College general education courses in the computation of the CGPA.
 The credit values at a minimum must be equivalent to current Southeastern College general education courses.
-The student may elect not to transfer in any general education courses. - A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again, if deemed necessary by the Program Director.
+The student may elect not to transfer in any general education courses.

+- A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again, if deemed necessary by the Program Director.
 If the candidate tests positive for the drug screen or items appear on the background check that violate the clinical site terms of agreement, s/he will not be allowed to proceed into the Nursing program core courses.
 In the event of errors for items appearing on the background check that violate clinical site terms of agreement, the candidate will not be allowed to proceed to the Nursing program core courses unless s/he is able to provide corrected documentation. - The currency and unrestricted nature of the practical nursing license will be checked again prior to entering the Nursing program core classes (if applicable).
-If a candidate's license is not current or unrestricted at this

-- time or s/he is unable to provide documentation, s/he will be registered as a non-transitional student and will not receive transfer credit. - Active medical insurance is required prior to the first day of starting Nursing Program Core Courses.
-Medical insurance must be maintained throughout the duration of your time in the Nursing Program.
+If a candidate's license is not current or unrestricted at this time or s/he is unable to provide documentation, s/he will be registered as a non-transitional student and will not receive transfer credit. - Active medical insurance is required prior to the first day of starting Nursing Program Core Courses.
+Medical insurance must be maintained throughout the duration of your time in the Nursing Program. - Submit written essay - Interview with Nursing Program Director and/or designee - Provide documentation of health examination within 6 months prior to starting Nursing Program Core Courses - Provide TB test within one year of starting Nursing Program Core Courses or Chest X-ray Documentation within two years of starting Nursing Program Core Courses.
+(Must be renewed if date expires at any point during the program) - Provide Current Immunization Documentation as required by program and clinical sites - Abuse registry clearance - 10 Panel Drug Screen within two months prior to starting Nursing Program Core Courses - Possess a current eight hour American Heart Association CPR Certification prior to starting Nursing Core Courses for those entering with a valid, active, unrestricted Florida LPN license and prior to the Nursing program core courses for all other students - Medical insurance is required prior to the first day of beginning general education courses.

-To receive an Associate of Science Degree in the Nursing program, students must complete 43.5 semester credit hours in their major and 30.0 semester credit hours in general education courses for a total of 73.5 semester credit hours (1913 clock hours).
-This Associate of Science Degree program can be completed in 23 months for all full-time students.
+To receive an Associate of Science Degree in the Nursing program, students must complete 43.5 semester credit hours in their major and 30.0 semester credit hours in general education courses for a total of 73.5 semester credit hours.
+This Associate of Science Degree program can be completed in 25 months for all full-time students.